fergusq/retki/dokumentaatio/RETKI.rst

 	Määritelmä.
 Kun huone (A) on "[huoneesta (B)] [suuntaan (tarkasteltava suunta)]":
 		B:n naapurihuone tarkasteltavassa suunnassa on A
-		A:n naapurihuone tarkasteltavan suunnan vastasuunnassa on B B:n A:han johtava suunta on tarkasteltava suunta
+		A:n naapurihuone tarkasteltavan suunnan vastasuunnassa on B A:n naapurihuonejoukko sisältää B:n
-		A:n B:hen johtava suunta on tarkasteltavan suunnan vastasuunta A:n naapurihuonejoukko sisältää B:n
 		B:n naapurihuonejoukko sisältää A:n